 9. Robert Klark Graham

 Robert Klark Graham was an optometrist who invented shatterproof eyeglass lenses.
 Once he'd made his fortune, though, he didn't sit back and relax.
 Nope.
 He set out on his newest mission: to create a master race.
 He opened the Repository for Germinal Choice in 1980.
-He only accepted sperm donation from Noble Prize laureates.
+He only accepted sperm donation from Nobel Prize laureates.
 That was shortsighted, since most Nobel Prize worthy work tends to take a lifetime to accomplish and the sperm of the elderly is not exactly the most suitable for insemination.
 The only donor that became known publicly was 1956 Nobel Prize winner in Physics, William Shockley.
 He was 70 when he donated sperm.
 It is believed that more than 200 children were conceived from Graham's sperm bank and the handful that have come forward actually do display considerable intelligence.
 Graham slipped in the shower in 1997, knocked himself out, and drowned.
 The Repository closed soon after.

 8. Mark Zuckerberg